Mano-1105/Data-Analysis---HR-Dashboard/README.md

   Distinct Count of Positions and Sources
 ### User-Friendly Design
 -Clear layout with consistent fonts, themes, and color-coding to enhance user experience.

-## 🔍 Insights
-- Highlight 3–5 business insights discovered.
-- (e.g., "Highest sales occur in Q4", "Profit margin is lowest in Category B")

-## 📂 File Structure
-- `/dashboard.pbix` — Power BI project file
-- `/images/` — Screenshots of the dashboard
-- `/README.md` — This file

-## 🚀 Getting Started
-To open the dashboard:
-1. Download the `.pbix` file.
-2. Open it in Power BI Desktop.